johnsosc/626finalproj/outline.md

 # Final Project Outline - Stephanie Trinka - IA626
 -------------------------------------------------
-## Introduction - Yellow Green Taxi Data
+## Introduction - Yellow Green NYC Taxi Data

 Project Scope
 *	My primary focus will be on data collected by the taxi and limousine commission (TLC) of NYC.
 Specifically, I will analyze yellow and green taxi records from April 2019.